Paul McFarland: Kitchener Rangers (2001–2005)

 McFarland was drafted by the Kitchener Rangers in the 10th round, 184th overall, during the 2001 OHL Priority Selection.
 During the 2001–02 season, McFarland played with the Pickering Panthers of the OPJHL, where in 48 games, he scored 13 goals and 38 points.

 He joined the Rangers for the 2002–03 season.
 On September 20, 2002, McFarland made his OHL debut, as he was held to no points in a 5–0 loss to the Windsor Spitfires.
-On October 11, McFarland scored his first career OHL goal and point, as he scored a third period goal against Max Marion of the Erie Otters in a 9–1 victory.
+On October 11, McFarland scored his first career OHL goal and point, as he scored a third-period goal against Max Marion of the Erie Otters in a 9–1 victory.
 On January 24, McFarland earned his first career multi-point game of his OHL career, as he scored a goal and an assist in an 11–2 win.
 In 58 games, McFarland scored five goals and 17 points.
-On March 21, McFarland played in his first career post-season game as the Rangers defeated the Sault Ste.
+On March 21, McFarland played in his first career postseason game as the Rangers defeated the Sault Ste.
 Marie Greyhounds 3–0.
 In 12 playoff games, McFarland had no points, as the Rangers won the J. Ross Robertson Cup and qualifying for the 2003 Memorial Cup.
-McFarland did not see any game action during the Memorial Cup, however, the Rangers won the championship, defeating the Hull Olympiques 6–3 in the final game.
+McFarland did not see any game action during the Memorial Cup; however, the Rangers won the championship, defeating the Hull Olympiques 6–3 in the final game.

 McFarland returned to the Rangers for the 2003–04 season.
 In 59 games with the Rangers, McFarland scored 12 goals and 34 points.
-He suffered a late-season injury, and was limited to only one post-season game, where he was held to no points.
+He suffered a late-season injury and was limited to only one postseason game, where he was held to no points.
 Following the season, McFarland won the Herchenrader Family Award, which is given to the Rangers player with the Best Defensive Ability.

 In 2004–05, McFarland returned to Kitchener for a third season.
 In 39 games with the Rangers, McFarland scored eight goals and 14 points.
-On January 9, 2005, the Rangers traded McFarland and a sixth round draft pick to the Windsor Spitfires for Ryan Donally.
+On January 9, 2005, the Rangers traded McFarland and a sixth-round draft pick to the Windsor Spitfires for Ryan Donally.